SourceFlare/Velocious/README.md

 >Velocious is by it's nature designed to offer up streamlined APIs and small operations such as logging, or sending an email, where having a full-blown MVC framework is not required.

+### Compatability
+>Velocious has been written specifically for PHP 7.0 and above.